Cal Henderson Sells 3,000 Shares of Slack (NYSE:WORK) Stock

-Slack (NYSE:WORK) CTO Cal Henderson sold 3,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 27th.
-The stock was sold at an average price of $30.27, for a total transaction of $90,810.00.
-Following the transaction, the chief technology officer now owns 43,560 shares of the company’s stock, valued at approximately $1,318,561.20.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Slack (NYSE:WORK) CTO Cal Henderson sold 3,000 shares of the firm’s stock in a transaction dated Monday, August 31st.
+The shares were sold at an average price of $32.05, for a total transaction of $96,150.00.
+Following the completion of the sale, the chief technology officer now owns 43,560 shares of the company’s stock, valued at approximately $1,396,098.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Cal Henderson also recently made the following trade(s):